 Want to save money and the environment?

 Environmental management is the key to achieving a sustainable future.
-Businesses in the North Sydney Council area are now being exposed to new strategies to improve environmental performance across a variety of business sectors.
+Businesses in the North Sydney Council area are always trying new strategies to improve environmental performance across a variety of business sectors.

-For information on how to manage the potential environmental concerns in your business and improve environmental performance visit the Office of Environment & Heritage (OEH) website in the related links below.
+For information on how to manage the potential environmental concerns in your business and improve environmental performance, visit the links below.

-The site also demonstrates how the following commercial sectors can increase net profit, improve staff retention, reduce environmental risks and avoid financial and court applied penalties.
+Find out how commercial sectors can increase net profit, improve staff retention, reduce environmental risks and avoid financial and court-applied penalties.

 The Marina and boating industry covers a wide range of operations.
 The industry has the potential to impact on the environment because of its waterfront location, activities, the raw materials and chemicals used and the waste generated.
 In addition, the industry depends on clean waterways for people to enjoy their boating and fishing.
 For further information on how to prevent pollution contact the Boating Industry Association of NSW.